Diffusioosmosis of electrolyte solutions in uniformly charged channels: Concluding remarks

 \section{Concluding remarks}

 We proposed a theory of a diffusio-osmotic flow in a thick planar channel, which is valid even when the surface potential and charge density are quite large and applies at any concentration drop.
 The theory provides considerable insight into physics of diffusio-osmosis and has the merit of being very well suited to numerical work by dramatically simplifying it compared to prior approaches that involve a numerical solution to the system of partial differential equations.
 Our approach also yielded some useful analytical relations that have never been reported, and we believe we have provided satisfactory answers to several long-standing questions formulated at the beginning of the paper.
+Thus, our results may be useful for testing numerical approaches or for predicting data that still cannot be obtained from experiment.

 The main results of our work can be summarized as follows.
 We have derived an analytical formula that relates the local ``bulk'' concentration $c_m(x)$ to the flow rate of fluid $\mathcal{Q}$ and depends on the P\'{e}clet number and diffusivities of ions.
 In general this varies non-linearly along the channel, that is the concentration gradient $\partial_x c_m$ is not a constant.
 The slip velocity $u_s$ is also non-uniform, so is the pressure gradient that arises naturally in our analysis providing an equal flow rate in every cross-section.
 We have emphasized that at a finite flow rate $u_s$ decreases monotonically in magnitude from its largest value near the ``fresh'' reservoir down to the smallest in the vicinity of the ``salty'' one.
 Unexpectedly, our analysis has revealed that zero $\mathcal{Q}$ does not necessarily imply the absence of the diffusio-osmotic flow, and can be attained when $u_s$ becomes alternating.
 Finally, our exact analytical solution for the local diffusio-osmotic mobility opened a route to the determination of the local velocity profiles $u_x(z)$.
 We have clarified the evolution of their form along the channel associated with the related pressure changes.